 Are you one of those who prefer to travel with a dog and you’re in Malaga?
 Every year there is a party with dogs.
 In this event people from Malaga go for a walk with their pets through the streets.
 This event is Malaga Dog Party.

-This event takes place on May 11 and 12, 2019 and has other activities such as dog shows, a hairdressing school for dogs, a photo call for pets and a welcome surprise for those who participate in this dog meeting.
+This event takes place on May and has other activities such as dog shows, a hairdressing school for dogs, a photo call for pets and a welcome surprise for those who participate in this dog meeting.

 The whole of the amount collected will be destined to the animal shelters.